kalpanaIronbanda/deploy-springboot-jar/Readme.md

 Getting Started
 ---------------

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine or where you want to run the application:

         git clone https://github.com/kalpanaIronbanda/springboot-jar.git
         cd springboot-jar